bjbloemker-google/discord-adk-agent/blog.md

 ### 1. Initialization

-When the bot starts, we initialize the key components it needs: Discord authentication setup, a data structure to track created channels, and our ADK Agent & SessionService.
+When the bot starts, we initialize the key components it needs: Discord authentication setup, a data structure to track created channels, and our ADK agent and SessionService.

 ```python
 DISCORD_TOKEN = os.getenv("DISCORD_TOKEN")